amabdulr/CNWG/17-Branding.md

 **List of Sections**:

 1. **List of Product Names:** Do not review any or change text inside <ph> tags.
-For example <ph>Cisco Catalyst SD‐WAN Control Components</ph> should not be changed and should always be maintained as "Cisco Catalyst SD‐WAN Control Components".
-Additionally, here is a list of product names that should not be changed.
+For example <ph>Cisco XYZ Product</ph> should not be changed and should always be maintained as "Cisco XYZ Product".
 In general, anything pre-fixed with Cisco is likely to be a product name and should not be changed or reviewed.
-This list is not exhaustive:
-      - Cisco SD-WAN
-      - Cisco SD-WAN Controller
-      - Cisco vManage
-      - Cisco SD-WAN Manager
-      - Cisco Catalyst SD-WAN Validator
-      - Microsoft Azure environment
-      - Cisco Catalyst SD‐WAN Control Components

 2. **Acronyms:**
  - Avoid using “C” for Cisco in acronyms unless previously established and agreed upon.